justinmayer/virtualfish/docs/plugins.rst

 Auto-activation (``auto_activation``)
 --------------------------------------

-With this plugin enabled,
-VirtualFish can automatically activate a virtualenv when you are in a certain directory.
+With this plugin enabled, VirtualFish can automatically activate a virtualenv when you are in a certain directory.
 To configure it to do so, change to the directory, activate the desired virtualenv, and run ``vf connect``.

-This will save the name of the virtualenv to the file ``.venv``.
+This will save the name of the virtualenv to a file named ``.venv``.
 VirtualFish will then look for this file every time you ``cd`` into the directory (or ``pushd``, or anything else that modifies ``$PWD``).

 .. note::